turtl/www/views/docs/security.md

 the board and its data*.
 If you want to share something but need it to be secure, set the secret and communicate it (via phone, text message, etc) to the person you're inviting.
-Please note that the shared-secret method is not as secure as RSA encryption (RSA is used when inviting an *existing* user to a board), but it's a lot better than not having the shared secret at all (if you care about privacy).
+Please note that the shared-secret method is not as secure as ECC encryption (ECC is used when inviting an *existing* user to a board), but it's a lot better than not having the shared secret at all (if you care about privacy).
 - __When someone you shared data with is compromised.__ If you share